JehadAbdelBaqi/Web-Application-Project/Documentation/project_walkthrough/6_unitTesting.md

 ## Unit Testing

 This file was created automatically when the project was started as a SpringBoot project.
-The @SpringBoottTest annotation tells declares that everything in these files will be tested via SpringBoot.
+The @SpringBootTest annotation tells declares that everything in these files will be tested via SpringBoot.
 >![](../documentation_images/6_unit_testing/unit_testing_1.png)

 Since we are doing unit testing and we are testing the service.
 The file path of testing has to follow the same same file path as main.
 So we create a Service package and a class for testing within that package.
-This is a unit test since service holds individual units (methods) which we want to test alone without going to thei dependancies (in this instance the Repo class).
+This is a unit test since service holds individual units (methods) which we want to test alone without going to their dependancies (in this instance the Repo class).
 We must Mock the Repo class by using the @MockBean annotation and placing and instance of the Repo in there.
 This now declares that the Repo is to be mocked when specified within a test.
 >![](../documentation_images/6_unit_testing/unit_testing_2.png)

 We then import the class we are actually testing under the annotation @Autowired.
 This tells SpringBoot to construct this Bean automatically using the mock above (which is placed below in the code) - so the service that we are not using is going to contact a mock Repo and not a real Repo since there is a mock bean annotation on the Repo.
 >![](../documentation_images/6_unit_testing/unit_testing_3.png)

-We start writing our getAll test and we know getAll() should return a lsit of customers.
+We start writing our getAll test and we know getAll() should return a list of customers.
 We Create and empty list and insert a customer in there.
 We then use |Mockito.when(repo.findAll()).thenReturn(output)| this is where we mock the Repo method.
-By saying this is the Repo method we want you to mock and the tehnReturn is the expected outcome in the parenthesis.
+By saying this is the Repo method we want you to mock and the thenReturn is the expected outcome in the parenthesis.
 >![](../documentation_images/6_unit_testing/unit_testing_4.png)
 >![](../documentation_images/6_unit_testing/unit_testing_5.png)